larry-fuy/docker-TAO/README.md

 [Installation instructions] (http://www.dre.vanderbilt.edu/~schmidt/DOC_ROOT/TAO/TAO-INSTALL.html)
 --------------------------------

 Compiling TAO+ACE is a very time-consuming process.
-So it is strong suggested to pull the image from Docker's public repository directly
+So it is strongly suggested to pull the image from Docker's public repository directly
 ```docker pull oci/TAO```